Jake-Shadle/talks/deny/slides.md

 #### Built On Top of rustsec

 - Made by people who know what they're doing
-- Same core functionality used by `cargo-audit`
+- Similar core functionality as `cargo-audit`
 - Allows for **shared** knowledge

 ----